Fiserv/firstvision-apac/docs/APIs/Card-Management/CardType-Update.md

 # Update Card Type

-This service is used to update the type of cardholder between primary and supplementary (Joint Cardholder).
+This API is used to update type of card for a given payment instrument Id.

 ## Endpoint